Arbiter09/OmniAssist-AI/docs/user-guide/end-users.md

 ## Need More Help?

-If you have questions about using HelixDesk AI, contact your IT department or refer to the [FAQ](../troubleshooting/faq.md).
+If you have questions about using OmniAssist AI, contact your IT department or refer to the [FAQ](../troubleshooting/faq.md).